cloudamqp/terraform-provider-cloudamqp/docs/resources/rabbitmq_configuration.md

 | Type  | Affect |
 | --- | --- |
 | string | Only affects new connections |

+Note: A vhost is automatically created when `cloudamqp_instance` is created.
+This attribute defaults to that vhost (I.e. `cloudamqp_instance.instance.vhost`).

 ### mqtt_exchange